webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/has-a-thousand-faces.md

+---
+aliases:
----,aliases:,- has a thousand faces,tags:,- Compendium/CSRD/en/Foci,---
+- has a thousand faces
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can change your appearance to look like anyone else.
  ### Intrusion